 Note that, if partial Send calls are used (Section 9.2.3), there will still be exactly one Send event delivered for each call to Send.
 For example, if a Message expired while two requests to Send data for that Message are outstanding, there will be two Expired events delivered.

-The Transport Services API should allow the application to correlate a Send event to the particular call to Send that triggered the event.
+The Transport Services API should allow the application to correlate which Send action resulted in a particular Send event.
 The manner in which this correlation is indicated is implementation specific.

 9.2.2.1.
 Sent